 shorter period of time.
 From Monday to Saturday, museum visits, studio

 work, workshops and demonstrations combine to provide a total immersion

 experience in an urban setting of contemporary art.
 Artists choose one

-of three disciplines that are offered.
+of two disciplines that are offered.
 Demonstrations will provide a

 portfolio of work that will be presented for a final critique/seminar

 at the end of this week-long studio intensive.
 Graduate students will

 be required to produce a greater quantity of work.